Look at these beautiful outdoor kitchens below. They are stunning. Yet both are wrong.

 Pro Tip: Once you pick everything, chalk the diagram on your current space to see if it looks right to you.

-For counters, you want a non-porous material like granite, Dekton, concrete, stainless, and tile.
-They all have their attributes and issues.
+For counters, you want a non-porous material like granite, Dekton, concrete, and stainless.
 Tile can crack, and granite should be treated occasionally.

 Dekton and other modern materials offer a "no maintenance" alternative and are growing in popularity.
 Dekton is a composite weather-safe material.
 Urban Bonfire, an outside cabinet and design company, recommends Dekton.

 Do not use quartz and limestone because they weather poorly and are not UV stable (fading over time).

 For outdoor cabinets, marine-grade aluminum, stainless steel, marine-grade polymers, and stone are the best materials.
 If you want wooden cabinets, teak wood weather is the best.
 Marine-grade aluminum is the best.

 However, there is no clear definition of "marine grade."
 It's typically 304 or 316 types stainless with high molybdenum content or treated with taurine to resist corrosion.
 You still must wipe it down.